Gusarich/housify/README.md

 # Housify

-Housify is a programming language and compiler designed for advanced and convenient development in Hypixel Housing.
+Housify is a programming language and compiler specifically designed to enhance and simplify development within Hypixel Housing.

 > **⚠️ WARNING: This repository is currently under active development and is not yet usable.
 Please check back later for updates.**